raltegravir (Oral route)Pronunciation

 Proper Use of raltegravir

-It is important to take raltegravir together with other medicines for HIV.
+Keep taking raltegravir for the full time of treatment, even if you begin to feel better.
+It is also important to take raltegravir together with other medicines for HIV.
 Be sure to take all of the medicines your doctor ordered, and to take them at the right times.

 You may take raltegravir with or without food.